Duraiamuthan/SampleWebSocketServer/README.md

 A sample web socket server(Both Ws+Wss) which is powered by Node-JS.

-Usign this one can easily build up the client part(iOS,Android or webapp) on websocket as it'll save lots of time for your.
+Usign this one can easily build up the client part(iOS,Android or webapp) on websocket as it'll save lots of time for your development.

-It's a sample which will create both WS(Web Socket) and WSS(WebSecuredSocket) Server when run by NodeJS.
+It's a sample which will create both WS(Web Socket) and WSS(WebSecuredSocket) Server and it'll properly emit the status of the web socket connection at any given moment and it'll echo the message that you sent to the server from client.

 In order to work with WSS.